sourcegraph/handbook/content/people-ops/hiring/index.md

 ## Recruiting tools

-We currently use Lever as our applicant tracking system. [guide coming soon]

 We utilize LinkedIn as our sourcing platform.

 Hiring managers will be a assigned a hiring manager seat on the platform.
 For details on hiring manager seat capabilities, [click here](https://about.sourcegraph.com/handbook/people-ops/hiring/linkedin).